lanestevens/class_fundamentals/tasks.md

         except (ValueError, TypeError) as e:
             raise ValueError('The value "{:s}" is not valid for the thousands_us_currency formatter'.format(str(val)))
 ```
+Considerations:
+  * How is the comma separator formatting controlled?

 #### Step 4 - Integer formatter
 __Requirement:__  This is a method that accepts one parameter